wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    <a name="members"></a>

-1. If you're running a Consul agent instance,<br />
+1. At the Terminal within a Consul agent instance,<br />
    create another Terminal shell instance to interact with the Consul agent running:

    <pre><strong>consul members</strong></pre>